2004 North Carolina Senate election: District 40

 The new 40th district is based in Mecklenburg County and had no incumbent.
 Democrat Maclom Graham won the open seat.

 District 41

 The new 41st district includes the homes of incumbent Republicans R. B. Sloan Jr., who has represented the 41st district since 2003, and James Forrester, who has represented the 42nd district and its predecessors since 1991.
 Forrester defeated Sloan in the Republican primary and was re-elected here.

 District 42

 The new 42nd district overlaps with much of the former 44th district.
-Incumbent Republican Austin Allran, who has represented the 44th district and its predecessors since 1987, was re-elected here.
+Incumbent Republican Austin M. Allran, who has represented the 44th district and its predecessors since 1987, was re-elected here.

 District 43

-Incumbent Democrat David Hoyle has represented the 43rd district and its predecessors since 1993.
+Incumbent Democrat David W. Hoyle has represented the 43rd district and its predecessors since 1993.

 District 44

 The new 44th district includes all of Burke and Caldwell counties and has no incumbent.
 Republican Jim Jacumin won the open seat.

 District 45

 The new 45th district includes the homes of Incumbent Republicans Virginia Foxx, who has represented the 45th district and its predecessors since 1995, and John Garwood, who has represented the 30th district and its predecessors since 1997.
 Foxx ran for the U.S. House and Garwood was re-elected here.